-In July 1863, the decision to build a permanent post was made and Colonel Charles Blair sent Lieutenant John Crites with companies C and D of the 3rd Wisconsin Cavalry to build it on August 17th.
-Though the post was officially called Fort Blair, it was more commonly referred to as Fort Baxter.
+In July 1863, the decision to build a permanent post was made, and Colonel Charles Blair sent Lieutenant John Crites with companies C and D of the 3rd Wisconsin Cavalry to build it on August 17.
+Though the post was officially called Fort Blair, it was more commonly known as Fort Baxter.
 When complete, it consisted of a blockhouse and a few cabins surrounded by breastworks made of logs, rocks, and dirt.

-Crites was soon reinforced by a detachment of the Second Kansas Colored Infantry under command of Lieutenant R. E. Cook, and early in October further reinforcements were added under Lieutenant James B. Pond of the Third Wisconsin Cavalry, which provided a 12-pound howitzer.
+Crites was soon reinforced by a detachment of the Second Kansas Colored Infantry under the command of Lieutenant R. E. Cook, and early in October, further reinforcements were added under Lieutenant James B. Pond of the Third Wisconsin Cavalry, which provided a 12-pound howitzer.

 Baxter Springs Massacre (October 6, 1863)